Tadao Ando tastes concrete success in Tokyo retrospective

 As part of the retrospective at Tokyo's National Art Centre, Ando's famous Church of the Light in the western city of Ibaraki has been completely recreated.

-Fans can also see more than 200 sketches and drawings at the exhibition, which runs until December 18. — AFP
+Fans can also see more than 200 sketches and drawings at the exhibition, which runs until December 18. — AFP-Relaxnews